-The embedded derivative has been fair valued using a Black Scholes simulation which was performed at the transaction date and the period end date.
-The future expected market share price of the Group and the volatility of the share price are the key vii) Convertible loan notes (continued)
+The embedded derivative has been fair valued using a Black Scholes simulation that was performed at the transaction date and the period end date.
+The future expected market share price of the Group and the volatility of the share price are the key estimates that are critical in the determination of the fair value of the embedded derivative and subsequently the debt host liability of the convertible loan notes.